mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-secrets-of-the-worlds-happiest-people/index.md

-# Notes from 'Secrets of the World's Happiest People'
+# Notes from "Secrets of the World's Happiest People"

 The six ingredients of happiness are togetherness, money, health, freedom, trust and kindness.